.357 Magnum: Early experiments and Elmer Keith

+Safety considerations

 The .357 Magnum addresses safety issues posed by earlier cartridges.
 Lengthening the cartridge by approximately 1/8 inch prevents the high-pressure .357 cartridge from chambering (fitting) in a firearm designed for the shorter, lower-pressure .38 Special.
 Elmer Keith contributed the Keith-style bullet, which increased the mass of bullet located outside the cartridge case, while leaving more room inside the case for powder.
 The Keith bullet employed a large, flat meplat for rapid energy transfer to improve wounding capacity.
 Because this bullet design does not deform like a hollow point, it achieves greater penetration.
 These characteristics of the Keith bullet make it suitable both for hunting and target shooting.

+Development by Smith & Wesson

 To reassert itself as the leading law-enforcement armament provider, Smith & Wesson developed the .357 Magnum, with Douglas B. Wesson (grandson of co-founder Daniel B. Wesson) leading the effort within Smith & Wesson, along with considerable technical assistance from Phillip B. Sharpe, a member of the technical division staff of the National Rifle Association of America.
 The new round was developed from Smith & Wesson's existing .38 Special round.
 It used a different powder load, and ultimately the case was extended by 1/8 inch.
 The case extension was more a matter of safety than of necessity.
 Because the .38 Special and the early experimental .357 Magnum cartridges loaded by Keith were identical in physical attributes, it was possible to load an experimental .357 Magnum cartridge into a .38 Special revolver, with potentially disastrous results.
-To address this, Smith & Wesson slightly extended the case, which made it impossible to chamber the Magnum-power round in a gun not designed for the additional pressure.
+To address this, Smith & Wesson slightly extended the case, making it impossible to chamber the Magnum-power round in a gun not designed to handle the additional pressure.

+Bullet design

 The choice of bullet for the .357 Magnum cartridge varied during its development.
-During the development at Smith & Wesson, the original Keith bullet was modified slightly, to the form of the Sharpe bullet, which itself had been based upon the Keith bullet, but which had 5/6 of the bearing surface of the Keith bullet, Keith bullets typically being made oversized and sized down.
-Winchester, however, upon experimenting further during the cartridge development, modified the Sharpe bullet shape slightly while keeping its overall contour.
-The final choice of bullet was thus based upon both the earlier bullet designs, while differing slightly from each.
+During the development at Smith & Wesson, the original Keith bullet was modified slightly to the form of the Sharpe bullet, which itself had been based upon the Keith bullet, but which had 5/6 of the bearing surface of the Keith bullet, Keith bullets typically being made oversized and sized down.
+Winchester, however, upon further experimentation during cartridge development, slightly modified the Sharpe bullet shape while retaining its overall contour.
+The final choice of bullet was thus based on the earlier bullet designs, which differed slightly from one another.